 Double or single cab vans

-Most insurers cover vans up to 3.5 tonnes, however some will cover up to 7.5 tonne vehicles (if you have the correct driving licence).
+Most insurers cover vans up to 3.5 tonnes, but some will cover up to 7.5-tonne vehicles (if you have the correct driving licence).

 Compare van insurance on our comparison tables, and pick an insurer that covers your type of van.

-Yes, you cannot legally drive your van on the road without insurance.
-You could face court prosecution and a fine of up to £1,000 if you drive your van without valid insurance.
+You cannot legally drive your van on the road without valid insurance.
+If you do, you could face court prosecution and a fine of up to £1,000.

 If you own a van that you do not drive, you must insure it, or declare it off the road with a Statutory off Road Notification (SORN).